October 21st, 2020

 Compliance is always your responsibility as a data controller.
 And it's also your responsibility that external service providers, such as data processors, live up to the regulations concerning your data.

-Define a general set of rules for all your third-party service providers and make sure they know your shared responsibility.
+Define general rules for all your third-party service providers and ensure they know your shared responsibility.

 Your success in working with telemarketing relies heavily on the quality of your leads.
-When you buy lead lists from a second or third-party provider, you are, as a data controller, also responsible for the quality of the leads and need to make sure they live up to GPDR.
+When you buy lead lists from a second or third-party provider, you are, as a data controller, also responsible for the quality of the leads and must make sure they live up to GPDR.

 Checklist